radiantlogic-v8/documentation-new/documentation/configuration/identity-views/intro-view-design.md

 Let’s assume the desired identity view is one that aggregates people (employees, partners and customers) into one complete list to be used for authentication.

-First, three identity views (one from each source) are created.
+First, three identity views (one from each source) must exist (e.g. imported from another environment).
 This is depicted in the figure below.

 ![Three Example Virtual Views](Media/Image3.29.jpg)